bishopdynamics/NetbootStudioV2/Readme.md

 * Sphinx (BSD)
 * rinohtype (AGPLv3)
 * watchdog (Apache v2)
+* python-ldap (Python/MIT)

 Everything else is GPLv3 license, [license.txt](license.txt)

 ## Disclaimer

 This project attempts to use SSL and HTTPS to provide a vague sense of security, but it is not ideally implemented.
-Credentials are hardcoded (`admin:admin`) in [config-default.ini](config-default.ini).
+Credentials for admin user are just stored in `config.ini`.
 For a home lab setup, this is fine, but if you want to use this for a project where security actually matters then you should take a real critical look at my implementation of all this, and probably overhaul it.

 This project is NOT actively maintained.
 Please feel free to fork it and run with it!
 Drop me a line if you are proud of your changes, I will be genuinely interested to see what you've done with it!

-If I am to be perfectly honest, the change to docker stack architecture added unnecessary complexity, and if I were to reboot this project again I would not repeat that decision.
-Of course, if one were to combine all the services back into a single Python module, there would be some significant performance issues related to GIL, which is the primary reason I split it up in the first place.
-I'm sure all the threading could be done in a far more efficient and "correct" manner.

-Finally, I did a little cleanup to publish this in May 2022, but I am not 100% certain of the current state of things because I stopped actually using or working on it in late 2021.
-I remember having trouble getting it working correctly on an arm64 host, and I don't think I ever resolved that issue.

 Happy Hacking!

+### Update April 2023:

+I picked this up again, fleshed out a few more things:

+* Implemented wizards and tasks for creating some boot_images, but you will still need to create unatteded configs by hand.
+  * Windows 8+ Installer from ISO
+  * Debian/Ubuntu Webinstaller
+  * VMware ESXi from ISO
+  * Debian LiveImage (using squashfs)
+* Improved architecture detection
+  * If architecture is detected wrong, you can override ipxe build, and architecture will be updated to match
+  * Added experimental support for bios32 and bios64 clients, not really supported but fun to tinker with
+  * Some 32bit BIOS virtual machines will be detected as bios64, but most physical 32bit BIOS machines should detect correctly
+* Overhauled the setup script, changed folder ownership.
+Everything now owned and runs as user "netboot", but you should run `build-image.sh` `./update.sh`, and `./deploy.sh` as root.
+* Changed most `test-*.sh` scripts to run inside container, to more closely match real environment
+* Moved a few unnecessary DataSource instances to static values, improving startup time of API service
+* Some big changes to tasks
+  * tasks now create standardized scratch and workspace folders within `/opt/NetbootStudio/temp/`
+    * scratch is for temporary files
+    * workspace is where the task creates files and folders.
+Last step of task is to copy workspace to final location.
+  * successful tasks cleanup scratch and workspace automatically
+    * only stopped/failed tasks leave scratch and workspace around for troubleshooting
+  * tasks now run in separate thread
+* Tasks pane in webui now has buttons!
+  * view the log file (not live, close and click again to update)
+  * stop a running task, which causes it to fail
+  * clear a non-running task, which will cleanup any remaining scratch and workspace
+* Added webui text editor for certain categories of files
+* Added VSCode Server instance to docker stack, to make it easier to edit other files, available at `https://netboot-server:8443/`

 ## DHCP Server

-You must provide your own DHCP server, and have it configured to provide `tftp-server` and `next-server` as the IP of your netboot server, and the filename `/ipxe.efi` for all architectures (including default bios)
+You must provide your own DHCP server, and have it configured to provide `tftp-server` and `next-server` as the IP of your netboot server, and the filename `/ipxe.bin` for all architectures (including default bios)
-Netboot Studio does not support traditional pcbios pxe booting, only UEFI, but it will try anyway!
+Netboot Studio supports pxe booting for bios32 abd bios64 clients, however that support is really only there to help out legacy users, and is not actively tested.
 Our TFTP Server will take care of providing the correct build of ipxe, per architecture, and in the webui you can build your own binary and select it in client config

 ## Note About File Shares

-Netboot Studio first-time setup will ask you for an NFS share to mount at `/opt/NetbootStudio`; this is the preferred way to store files.
 You must not make `/opt/local` or anything under it any kind of mounted share; the purpose of `/opt/local` is to keep separate the things which would become corrupt if on a share (like the database)